How will Brexit affect your holiday?

 Inflation in most of the major holiday destinations in Europe has been negligible since the 2016 referendum (and prices have even fallen a bit over the last five years in Greece) so the Euros you do take with you should go just as far as you remember.

-Depending on the deal (or no deal), you might need additional travel documents.
-From 20202 the new European Travel Information and Authorisation Scheme (ETIAS) will cost E7 (or currently about £6.30), if we sign up to it.
+From 2022 the new European Travel Information and Authorisation Scheme (ETIAS) will cost E7 (or currently about £6.30), if we sign up to it.
 If we don't, from 2022 you will a Schengen Visa, which costs 80 Euros, though the chances of this being the case are now remote.

 Price of flights